Cronos POS Chain Mainnet: Running a Validator

 Please note that the size of snapshots from Quicksync will keep growing.

 Step 1.
-Get the Cronos PoS Chain Mainnet binary
+Get the Cronos POS Chain Mainnet binary

-Remarks: The following is the minimal setup to join Cronos PoS Chain Mainnet.
+Remarks: The following is the minimal setup to join Cronos POS Chain Mainnet.
 Furthermore, you may want to run full nodes as sentries (see Tendermint), restrict your validator connections to only connect to your full nodes, use secure storage and key management service for your validator keys, etc.

 To simplify the following step, we will be using Linux for illustration.
 Binary for Mac and Windows are also available.